BorjaSerranoGarcia13/Backend-Java_Golang/spring-ecommerce/README.md

 - Maven: Maven is used as the build tool for this project.
 - Jackson: Used for JSON object mapping.
 - JWT: JSON Web Tokens are used for securely transmitting information between parties as a JSON object.
+- Docker: Docker is used to create, deploy, and run applications by using containers.
+In this project, Docker is used to run the database and the application in separate containers, ensuring that the application runs the same regardless of the environment.

 ## Installation